Jiufen Travel Guide

 If you're interested in the period of Japanese occupation of Taiwan, you can check out the office buildings built and used by the mining corporation from 1937.
 Though gold mining has since stopped in Jiufen, the office buildings serve as a mini museum to the period, with some of the area's various mineral specimens, the equipment used during the mining days and more.
 However, if mining is your thing, you might be better off heading to Jinguashi.

 Jiufen is in the mountains, and walking up and down its streets will most likely already feel like a bit of a hike.
-If that's not enough for you, though, you can venture up to the top of Keelung Mountain, which separates Jiufen and Jinguashan and has great views.
+If that's not enough for you, though, you can venture up to the top of Keelung Mountain (588m high), which separates Jiufen and Jinguashan and has great views.
 The mountain is steep and can be a challenge for the never-hiked-before-traveler, but it is worth it if you're willing to put in the effort.
+The whole trail is man-made, like most hiking trails in this part of Taiwan.
+Allow about 2 hours for the round trip.

 Getting Around Jiufen